 Bark plans

 - Bark Premium: Starts at $14.00/mo for the monthly plan.
-Comes with the above plus the ability to monitor texts, apps, social media, and web searches.
+Includes web filtering, screen time management, location tracking, and monitoring for texts, apps, social media, and web searches across 30+ platforms.

 Qustodio plans